GramyPomagamy/gsps-eslint-config/README.md

 npm i -D @gramypomagamy/eslint-config
 ```

-Add a file called `eslint.config.js` to your project root, and add this code there:
+Add a file called `eslint.config.mjs` to your project root, and add this code there:
 ```js
 import config from '@gramypomagamy/eslint-config';